Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Empirical illustrations

-To start with the most simple and controllable setting, we generate synthetic graphs via the \textit{stochastic block model} (SBM)~\cite{holland1983stochastic}.
+\paragraph{Synthetic data based on SBM model} To start with the most simple and controllable setting, we generate synthetic graphs via a variant of the \textit{stochastic block model} (SBM)~\cite{holland1983stochastic}.
 In this model, the nodes are divided into $C$ clusters, and for each pair of nodes $i,j$, we draw an edge between them with probability $p_{c(i),c(j)}$ independently of all other edges.
-Here $c(i)$ is a cluster assignment for a vertex $i$, which in our case corresponds to the node label $y_i$.
+Here $c(i)$ is a cluster assignment for a node $i$, which in our case corresponds to the node label $y_i$.